corbado/example-passkeys-php-symfony/README.md

 ### 2.2.
 Configure environment variables

-Use the values you obtained in step 2.1. to configure the following variables inside `/docker/.env`:
+Use the values you obtained in step 2.1. to configure the following variables inside `.env`:
 1. **PROJECT_ID**: The project ID (pro-xxxx).
 2. **API_SECRET**: The API secret (something cryptic).